swagger-api/swagger-node/docs/controllers.md

           type: string
 ```

-The req.swagger object is populated by the swagger-tools middleware component of swagger-node.
+The req.swagger object is populated by the swagger-tools middleware component of swagger.
 To read more about this object, see the [Swagger tools middleware documentation](https://github.com/apigee-127/swagger-tools/blob/master/docs/Middleware.md).

 ### <a name="weather"></a>Weather API example